How to Use Your “On My Heart” Section

 Reflect on the passage from the previous page.
 Use this space to reflect on the Scripture from the coordinating page, perhaps rewriting pieces of it in your own words or pulling out certain phrases.
 If the scripture on the coordinating page was particularly powerful I also record that there as well.
 Record the things you are learning!

-Photo by our Customer Delight and Shop Manager, Kaylee
+Photo by Kaylee

 Write out your prayers.
 Maybe you simply need a place to write out your prayers or long-form journal?
 That’s great!
 We love the idea of writing prayers about worries or fears you might be experiencing because it’ll give you the opportunity to flip back to these pages to reflect when prayers are answered.